patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/tree-view/tree-view.md

 <img src="./img/compact-tree.png" width="887" />

-1. **Guide:** Connected lines between nodes in a tree view
+1. **Guide:** Connected lines between nodes in a tree view.
-2. **Row:** Content with one or multiple lines that can be formatted
+2. **Row:** Content with one or multiple lines that can be formatted.
-3. **Container:** Area that holds the content and visually distinguishes individual rows with a filled or transparent background
+3. **Container:** Area that holds the content and visually distinguishes individual rows with a filled or transparent background.